rockstor/rockstor-doc/contribute/contribute.rst

 See the :code:`initrock.py` script and its systemd trigger service: :code:`rockstor-pre.service` for more details.

 We also have **automated tests** in place that cover our API's and core critical path functionality.
-It is expected that any changes to critical path code e.g. fs management / updates / Web-UI / services, include counterpart contributions to prove the expected function, if required.
+It is expected that any changes to critical path code e.g. filesystem management/updates/Web-UI/services, include counterpart contributions to prove the expected function, if required.
-This is an oft neglected element in software development;
-but we are attempting to better our own standing in this regard.
+This is an oft neglected element in software development but we are attempting to better our own standing in this regard.

 The following will run all tests following the source installation detailed above: